mloberg/Tea-Fueled-Last.fm-PHP-Class/readme.markdown

 ## About

 This was a class I created for last.fm's API.
 Not all of Last.fm's API calls are supported at this time.
-Only these are supported.

-1. Get Loved Tracks
-2. Get Recent Tracks
-3. Get Banned Tracks
-4. Get Library Tracks
-5. Get Library Artists
-6. Get Library Albums
-7. Get User Events
-8. Get Geo Events
+Check the source for the supported API calls.

 ***